nyxx-discord/nyxx/CONTRIBUTING.md

 Nyxx is free and open-source project, and all contributions are welcome and highly appreciated.
 However, please conform to the following guidelines when possible.

+## Branches

+Repo contains few main protected branches:
+- `main` - for current stable version.
+Used for releasing new versions
+- `dev` - for changes for next minor or patch version release
+- `next` - for changes for next major version release

 ## Development cycle

 All changes should be discussed beforehand either in issue or pull request on github